Updated on April 14, 2026

 Buyer and seller signatures

-While it isn’t a replacement for a title, it provides documentation showing how the vehicle changed hands.
+While a bill of sale isn’t a replacement for a title, it provides documentation showing how the vehicle changed hands.

 Ask Why the Title Is Missing